DeepLense-Unsupervised/unsupervised-lensing/README.md

 # Unsupervised Lensing
-A tool for Unsupervised Deep Learning applications in strong lensing cosmology
+A PyTorch-based tool for Unsupervised Deep Learning applications in strong lensing cosmology

 ## Models